 Way back in 1997 when I started my film degree, there was almost nothing to read on slasher films.
 Games of Terror and Men, Women & Chain Saws were it, both academic texts, both well written, both by female critics.

-This last point matters because both texts erred towards the intonation carried over into the mere mention of the sub-genre in other books as ‘women-hating’, ‘anti-feminist’, and ‘misogynistic’.
+This last point matters because both texts erred towards the implication carried over into the mere mention of the sub-genre in other books as ‘women-hating’, ‘anti-feminist’, and ‘misogynistic’.

 The common assumption of how any slasher film goes down: Young women menaced by a phallic weapon at the hands of a male aggressor.